-This thriller starts, in typical Owen Mullen style, with action packed drama.
-Set in Glasgow, and surrounding area, the fast pace continues throughout the book, interspersed with the lives of those the action has impacted upon.
+This thriller opens, in typical Owen Mullen style, with action packed drama.
+Set in Glasgow, and surrounding area, the fast pace continues throughout the book, as the reader is drawn into the lives of those the action impacts upon.

-This is the third (stand alone) book featuring Private Investigator Charlie Cameron , as he struggles to solve, or understand, why a man has gone missing and what is going on at the local hospital.
-Meanwhile a new development is being proposed, with the slogan “Good for Glasgow“.
-However, how good it is for anyone opposing the development is a different matter!
+This is the third (stand alone) thriller featuring the great character Private Investigator Charlie Cameron, as he struggles to solve and understand why a man has gone missing, and what is going on at the local hospital.
+Meanwhile a new development is being proposed, with the slogan “Good for Glasgow“, however “good” might not be an apt word for anyone opposing the development!

-Lending a hand to unravel what is going on, are great characters from previous Owen Mullen books including Pat Logue (when he’s not occupied by beer drinking) and of course DS Geddes.
-All the characters seem very true to life, and are becoming more familiar as we get to know them a little better in each book.
-Indeed if I bump into Charlie Cameron in a pub I will know him immediately!
+Lending a hand to unravel what is going on, are characters from previous Owen Mullen thrillers in the series, including Pat Logue (when he’s not busy drinking beer ) and of course DS Geddes.
+All the characters are very true to life, and are becoming more familiar as the series progresses.
+Indeed I feel that if I bump into Charlie Cameron in a pub I will know him immediately!